 - To add a new application, click + New Application.

 - Search for Dynamic Signal in the search field under gallery applications and enter a name in the Name field.

 - Click Add to create the application.
 The app may take a few seconds to be added.

-- Click Single Sign-On in the Manage region and select SAML to begin to configure the application.
+- Click 2.
+Single Sign-On in the Getting Started region to navigate to the SSO section.

-- In the Dynamic Signal Manager app, go to Admin > Registration > Single Sign-On.
+In the Dynamic Signal Manager app, go to Admin > Registration > Single Sign-On.
 From that admin screen you will have the ability to download the Dynamic Signal SSO metadata.

 - Once all the above steps have been completed, save all settings and enable SSO on the platform by selecting the Enable SSO check box.